thezerothcat/LMRItemTracker/README.md

 ## Features

 * Tracks progress for randomized playthroughs
+* Ability to change background color by double-clicking the background
+* Ability to change text color by double-clicking text
+* Includes some information not available in the pause menu, such as which mantras you've recited and whether or not you have the map for Shrine of the Mother

 ## Installation
 Download the zipfile from the latest build at <https://github.com/thezerothcat/LMRItemTracker/releases>, unzip, and run the executable.